-- June Long Weekend – 19 Hoop Golf Croquet Champs – Open to members of other clubs
+- June Long Weekend – 19 Hoop Golf Croquet Champs – Open to members of all clubs

 - December – Club Christmas Dinner

 We are always pleased to welcome new members to the Club.
-Prospective members are invited to come along and have 3 free lessons during which the basic skills will be taught.
+Prospective members are invited to come along and have lessons before deciding to join.
+The lessons include the basic skills required to enjoy a game of croquet.

-Annual fees are $184 plus the TCA/ACA affiliation fee due each April.
+Annual fees are $280.00 including the TCA/ACA affiliation fee, due 1st January each year.
 There is an initial $20 joining fee and people who join later in the year pay a pro-rata subscription.

-Members pay $5 for the first day of any week in which they play or practise on the courts, subsequent days in that week are charged at $2.
+Members pay $5 for each day of any week in which they play or practise on the courts, with a maximum payment of $10.00 a week.
 These fees entitle them to tea and/or coffee.

 A full member of another Tasmanian Croquet Club may join Kingston Croquet Club as an associate member.
 The subscription is equal to half that for a full member.
 Associate members are entitled to normal privileges except they may not vote at General Meetings nor play in any Club Championship.